-Difficulty Bathing - is whatever it means to R (MTY-this is one instance in PSID where it's ok to use this probe!).
-If R mentions having to use special equipment, (grab bars, tub seats), having someone turn on the water, obtaining aid getting in or out of the tub or shower, or having to be bathed, select YES.
+Difficulty bathing: Whatever it means to R (MTY - this is one instance in PSID where it's ok to use this probe!).
+If R mentions having to use special equipment, (grab bars, tub seats), having someone turn on the water, obtaining aid getting in or out of the tub or shower, or having to be bathed, ENTER [1-YES].